AntczakEI/stellarliftapp/_posts/2026-05-18-what-to-drink-during-long-training-sessions.md

 ## Sources and further reading

-The recommendations in this guide were checked against sports-hydration and carbohydrate-fuelling research.
+The recommendations in this guide are informed by sports-hydration and carbohydrate-fuelling research.

 * Sawka MN et al. **American College of Sports Medicine Position Stand: Exercise and Fluid Replacement.** Medicine & Science in Sports & Exercise.
 2007;39(2):377–390.
 PMID: 17277604.
 DOI: 10.1249/mss.0b013e31802ca597.
   https://pubmed.ncbi.nlm.nih.gov/17277604/